andriy-pro/goit-pycore-hw-04/README.md

 Total salary sum: 6000, Average salary: 2000
 ```

+### Features of this implementation:
+- **Enhanced file accessibility check:** The program not only inspects the presence of the input file but also verifies its accessibility, including handling system errors related to file access.
+- **Support for non-standard input data:** The function is adapted to handle files containing empty lines or lines filled only with whitespace characters.
+- **Unified error message template:** Using the `format_error_msg` template to standardize and simplify the modification of error messages, which helps ensure consistency of the messages and their easy reuse.
+- **Ignoring irrelevant lines:** The function can skip lines that do not meet the expected format, allowing users to leave comments or administrative information in the file.
+Users are notified about such lines with a message indicating the line number and its content.
+- **Tolerance to number formats:** The program can accept salaries in `float` format, even if specified with a comma instead of a dot, thus tolerating minor input errors.
+- **Result formatting:** The calculation result is returned in `float` format rounded to two decimal places, ensuring accuracy and convenience in displaying results (for example: "1000.00", "123.40").
+- **Handling of multi-digit numbers:** The function effectively processes multi-digit numbers using a space for digit separation, which is customary in Ukraine.
+However, it is not designed to process data where a dot is used to separate thousands (for example, "6.000").
+A dot or comma is considered a sign separating the whole part from the fractional part (for example, "1200.50").

 [🇺🇦 *Прочитати це солов'їною*](#завдання-1) | [*Return to Table of Contents* 🔙](#en)

 ---